-This is our third year buying from the Reko washing station.
+This is our fifth year buying from the Reko washing station.
 This coffee is full of floral aromatics, loads of stone fruit flavors, and is lively and delicate in the cup.

 Elevation: 1850-2100 masl